BrandNewCongress/welcome/README.md

 2. @saikat
 2. @yihpin

-## Interested in joining a team other than the tech team?
+## Interested in joining a team other than the dev team?

 [Check out the other teams working on Brand New Congress](http://brandnewcongress.org/teams).